GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 ## Create a Data Studio report

-Data Studio is a managed and easy to use tool that allows creation and sharing of dashboards and reports.
+Data Studio is a managed tool that allows creation and sharing of dashboards and reports.

 1. Go to the [Data Studio interface](https://datastudio.google.com).
 2. Click the **+** button to create a new blank report.